 All degree seeking students who wish to pursue approved graduate certificates must apply for admission to the Graduate Certificate through the Graduate Certificate Office.

 The application must be received prior to conferral of the degree that includes the same coursework.
+All required coursework must be completed prior to degree conferral.
 Students who have completed all coursework must apply for admission to the certificate and submit a Completion Form prior to the deadline to apply for graduation by the fourth week of the semester in which the student plans to graduate.

-Degree seeking students who are pursuing a Graduate Certificate in a discipline outside of their graduate major must apply for admission to the Graduate Certificate through the Graduate Certificate Office).
+Degree seeking students who are pursuing a Graduate Certificate in a discipline outside of their graduate major must apply for admission to the Graduate Certificate through the Graduate Certificate Office.
 The application must be received prior to the deadline to apply for graduation (by the fourth week of the semester) in which the student plans to graduate.
-Required coursework for the certificate must be completed within five years of taking the first course applicable to the certificate.
-Students must submit a Completion Form for the certificate to be awarded.
+Required coursework for the certificate must be completed within five years of taking the first course applicable to the certificate and prior to degree conferral.
+Students must submit a Completion Form for the certificate to be awarded prior to graduation or no later than seven years after taking the first course.

 Certificate-seeking-students not currently enrolled in a degree-granting graduate major, will be admitted into a separate classification within the University, and will be classified as “Graduate Certificate Students.”
 This separate classification will permit the University to monitor statistical and enrollment data for certificate areas of study, and will allow inclusion of such efforts in the annual reports and academic planning.
 The Graduate Certificate Office will note successful completion of a certificate on the student’s transcript upon completion.